Abolish the Drug War Coalition Demands End to 50 Years of Failed Policies

 Ending the Drug War

-McKoy noted New Jersey has a budget surplus of $10 billion.
-That’s due to federal stimulus money after the numbers were calculated.
-Hence, the New Jersey Legislature is not in a fierce debate over budget as in previous years.
+McKoy noted that New Jersey has a budget surplus of $10 billion.
+That’s due to federal stimulus money.
+Hence, the New Jersey Legislature is not in a fierce debate over the budget as in previous years.

 “The drug war is something that New Jersey actively doubled down on after President Nixon declared a war on drugs five decades ago,” Mellor said.